 So, you’ve got an idea of a keyword and you’ve whacked in into your headline – what next?
 Surely that can’t be it.
 Well, no.

-Speaking to Journo Resources, Head of SEO at Broadplace Advertising Martin Nolan explains how basic search optimisation is also good for the user.
-“Structure the content properly,” he explains, “it just makes sense.”
+Speaking to Journo Resources, head of SEO at Broadplace Advertising Martin Nolan explains how basic search optimisation is also good for the user.
+“Structure the content properly,” he explains.
+“It just makes sense.”

 For example, it’s about things like putting descriptive headings throughout the content.
 “It lets the reader the reader know what’s next and make it more scannable,” he explains.

 Similarly, make sure you’re linking to related resources.
 “This lets them explore more about the story,” he says.
-“If you’re not doing it, you’re knowingly making your content worse, which isn’t the goal is it?”
+“If you’re not doing it, you’re knowingly making your content worse, which isn’t the goal, is it?”

 Don’t be afraid about linking out to other websites either – you’re looking for a healthy mix between the two, and sending people to other authoritative domains reflects well on you.
 Equally, make sure the text you use to link is snappy and relevant to where you’re sending people.
-For example, “click here to see an infographic“, rather than “click here to see an infographic”.
+For example, “click here to see an infographic“, is better than “click here to see an infographic”.

 And, then it’s also about your good friend the keyword.
 We’re talking about including it in things like: